 To reach the trailhead, walk behind the visitor center and head towards the Mountain Farm Museum.
-The Oconaluftee River Trail goes around the Museum.
-You also have the option of walking though the Museum, as the trail can be picked-up at the far end of the open-air Museum.
+The Oconaluftee River Trail travels around the museum.
+Visitors will have the option of walking though the open-air museum first, as the trail can be picked-up at the far end of the museum.

 The Mountain Farm Museum is a collection of log buildings from various locations around the park.
 Most of the log structures were built during the late 1800's and early 1900's, and depict a typical farm from the Smoky Mountains region during this time period.
 The farmstead includes a furnished two-story log house, a large barn, pig pens, corn cribs, split rail fence, drovers' barn, a working blacksmith shop, and several other outbuildings.

 The site also demonstrates historic gardening and agricultural practices, including livestock.
 For additional historical information be sure to pick up the inexpensive, self-guiding tour booklet at the visitor center.

 The trail itself is a pleasant walk along the Oconaluftee River.

 The term "Oconaluftee" comes from the Cherokee word egwanulti, which means "by the river," a reference to one of the oldest Cherokee villages along the river.
 The Cherokee word was corrupted in pronunciation and spelling by the European settlers who arrived in the early 1800s.
 The word became Oconaluftee, and soon, by association, grew to mean the river itself.

 Long ago the park service spread gravel on the trail as a result of the large number of visitors that hike this path.
 The Oconaluftee River Trail is also one of two trails in the park in which visitors can walk dogs and ride bicycles (the Gatlinburg Trail is the other).

 As the trail meanders along the river bank it travels under the canopy of eastern hemlock, red maple, yellow buckeye, beech, sycamore, white basswood, flowering dogwood and tuliptrees.